okx/okexchain-docs/api/oktc-swap-api/entities.md

 |burns|[Burn]|array of Burn events within transaction, 0 or greater|
 |swaps|[Swap]|array of Swap events within transaction, 0 or greater|
 ## Mint
-Mint entities are created for every emitted Mint event on the OKTCswap core contracts.
+Mint entities are created for every emitted Mint event on the OKCSwap core contracts.
 The Mint entity stores key data about the event like token amounts, who sent the transaction, who received the liquidity, and more.
 This entity can be used to track liquidity provisions on pairs.
 | Field Name  | Value Type  |  Description  |
 |:---|:---|:---|
 |id|ID|Transaction hash plus index in the transaction mint array|